 - eCheck payments are always from U.S. banks, and refunds for eCheck payments are always by a check in U.S. funds mailed via postal mail to a U.S. address.

-TPS considers an enrollment to be a contractual relationship where a customer family enrolls in classes it intends to complete (no contingency enrollments awaiting other plans or options) meeting all posted terms of placement and payment, and TPS delivers what we commit in writing in our course catalog and on our web site.
+TPS considers an enrollment to be a contractual relationship where a customer family enrolls in classes where students meet the posted prerequisites and readiness requirements and TPS delivers what we commit in writing in our course catalog and on our web site.

 - If the customer presents a case of unforeseeable (i.e., could not reasonably have been anticipated or foreseen any sooner than the time of notification) hardship rendering the customer unable (i.e., lacks reasonably viable means or options) to continue the agreement, TPS will review the case.
 If TPS agrees with “unforeseeable” and “unable”, TPS will credit unused tuition fees, waive drop fees, assess the Refund Transaction Fee, and provide the remaining Total Balance as a refund to terminate the contract relationship.
 TPS reserves sole authority to make this assessment and determine waiver of pre-agreed fees.